 It became clear that a common scale would give a better look when a number of these planes were standing side by side.
 Choosing an 1/16th scale made it possible to build most of those days’ airliners at reasonable sizes.
 After my first planes I knew that the nose and tail cone of the fuselage were very difficult to build so I decided to make moulds.
 These devices could now manufactured much easier as fibreglass parts.
 For the engine nacelles and the vertical stabilizer I made moulds too.
 The center fuselage can easily be built with foam and balsa giving a much lighter structure than a full fibreglass fuselage.
 Wings and horizontal stabilizer are also built with foam/balsa.

 Those fibreglass parts were (illustrated by DC-10 / MD-11):

 Nose section of the fuselage Tail section of the fuselage with Engine nacelles

 From early on other modellers were interested in building these airliner models.
 With the fibreglass parts supplied by me and a small drawing they were able to build their own models.
 All templates necessary for hotwiring the foam cores are shown on these drawings so it’s possible to hotwire these cores by yourself.
-In the net one may also find some suppliers for custom-made foam cores of centre fuselage, wings and horizontal stabilizer are provided by Manfred Köster.
+In the net one may also find some suppliers for custom-made foam cores of centre fuselage, wings and horizontal stabilizer.
 Retractable landing gears for these airliners are produced by Hawe-Modelltechnik.
 Of course building and flying of this kind of model aircraft requires a well-experienced pilot.